 - Talk to employees… all of them.
 What do they see in themselves and their colleagues when they are at their best?
 On days when they jump out of bed eager to work, why?
 Note, often you find as much inspiration from brand new employees as you do from those who have been with you for years.
 You’ll also discover other insights about your company and your people that expand beyond just values.
 (4 weeks.
 All-employee survey co-led by our HR/Talent team and our Research team.
 Analyze the data across relevant sub-populations)

 - Talk to your customers and other stakeholders in your supply/value chain.
 Ask them the same questions you asked your colleagues with regards to why they love working with your company and your people.
 (3 weeks, interviews with relevant customer stakeholders from representative companies in our Ideal Customer Profile.
 Follow-on analysis of our past two years of customer-survey feedback.
 Synthesis conducted by our analytics/research and Tiger team)

 - Distill your list and description of values, then study your mission and vision for your business.
 Will a team with those values get you from here to there?
 What are you missing? (half-day working session with the Executive team and Tiger team leads)

 - Capture your top 3-5 values with adequate color and description to bring them to life for all.
 (Executive team and HR/Talent team)

 - Live them and celebrate them every day to the best of your ability.

 - Reward those who demonstrate them.
 Use your employee recognition program to highlight your values in action.
 Have the company name the employee(s) who best embodies the values and send them on the President’s Club circle trip!

-We welcome a healthy response and reactions to the values (and no doubt the process we followed).
-For our full mission and values statement, click below. #CHALLENGERLIFE
+We welcome a healthy response and reactions to the values (and no doubt the process we followed). #CHALLENGERLIFE